Mailjet logo

 Which is more popular, Mailjet or SendGrid?

-On the Knock platform, Mailjet handled <1M messages from February 17th to May 18th compared to 500M+ for SendGrid.
-Mailjet is currently seeing declining volume, while SendGrid volume has remained stable.
+On the Knock platform, Mailjet handled <1M messages from April 17th to July 16th compared to 500M+ for SendGrid.
+Mailjet volume has remained stable, while SendGrid volume has remained stable.

 Can I use both Mailjet and SendGrid together?